lalamove/blitzkrieg/README.md

 	// Log sets the Writer to write internal blaster logs into.
 	Log io.Writer

-	// Metrics sets the Writer to write periodic stats of blaster into.
+	// Metrics sets the Writer to write period stats of blaster into.
 	Metrics io.Writer

 	// PeriodicWrite sets the intervals at which the current stats of the